valhuber/LogicBank/README.md

 ## Why - Simple Cocktail-Napkin Spec Explodes into Massive Legacy Code

 If you 've coded backend database logic - multi-table derivations and constraints - you know how much work it is, and how tedious.
-It's typically nearly half the effort for a database project.
+Whether you code it in triggers and stored procedures, in ORM events, or UI controllers, it's a lot: typically nearly half the effort for a database project.

 It's also incredibly repetitive - you often get the feeling you're doing the same thing over and over.

 You're right.
 It's because backend logic follows patterns of "what" is supposed to happen.
 And your code is the "how".
 Suddenly, a simple cocktail napkin specification explodes into a massive amount of legacy code:

 <figure><img src="images/overview/rules-vs-code.png" width="800"></figure>

+What we need to do is make the cocktail napkin spec _executable_.

-## What - Use Logic Bank to declare Spreadsheet-like Rules - 40X More Concise
+## What - Declare Spreadsheet-like Rules - 40X More Concise
-Logic Bank introduces rules that are 40X more concise than legacy code - the 5 rules below express the same logig as 200 lines of code [**(see them here)**](nw/logic/legacy).
+Logic Bank introduces rules that are 40X more concise than legacy code - the 5 rules below express the same logic as 200 lines of code [**(see them here)**](nw/logic/legacy).
 That's because rules are all about "what", spreadsheet-like expressions that automate the tedious "how":

 <figure><img src="images/overview/cocktail-logic-bank.png" width="800"></figure>